-3-3-4
+3-0-3

 Prerequisite: CHEM 5801.
+Corequisite: CHEM 5802L.
 A theoretical and mathematical treatment of the fundamental theories and laws of chemistry with an emphasis on quantum mechanics, kinetics, and statistical mechanics.
-Experimental investigations will supplement the study of quantum mechanics, kinetics, and statistical mechanics as applied to systems of interest to chemists.
 Permission for graduate credit must be arranged with the instructor prior to enrolling in the course and will involve the completion of a significant project.